YueSugithub/h1b_statistics/README.md

 2.Clean and prepare data: Remove the items which miss some information by checking the number of columns.
 Delete unnecessary quotes in data.

-3.Sort: Use the Python Standard Library `conlections` to pick the top ten states and top ten occupations.
+3.Sort: Use the Python Standard Library `collections` to pick the top ten states and top ten occupations.

 4.Output: Use the Python Standard Library `csv` to generate output files.